DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Check for current rendering type.

+> This function can be useful to determine quality of storyboard

 Returns: `true` if currently in rendering mode (offline drawing), `false` if currently in live mode (online drawing).

 *************************************************